 The travel opportunities

 One of the other amazing perks is the travel opportunities.
-I’ve been lucky enough to have travelled far and wide on many familiarisation and educational trips, as well as taking advantage of some great deals to go on my own vacations.
+I’ve been lucky enough to have travelled far and wide on many familiarisation and educational trips, as well as taking advantage of some great deals to go on my own holidays.
 I’ve visited countries and continents that I never thought I’d see and have had my eyes opened to some really special and unique sights and experiences.

 Working in travel has given me so much more than a job; cheesy as it may sound it has given me unforgettable life experiences, varied and fun experiences at work, a great career path and some lifelong friends.